utm-cssc/website/content/documentation/Firebase.md

 ### Possible Responses

+#### Successful messages:

+The following are success messages you may encounter when voting or subscribing to the email list

+- Vote has been submitted
+- Unsubscribed!
+- Subcribed!

-#### Possible errors:
+#### Failure Messages:

+The following are failure messages you may encounter when voting, subscribing to the email list, or if there was an internal server error

 - Could not connect to the database
-- Reading/Writing errors
-- Server errors
+- Internal server error.
+Please try again
+- Please sign in if you wish to vote
-- User did not select an option
+- Please select an option for each choice
-- User has previously voted
-- User's email is already in the system
-- User did not sign in properly
+- You have already voted, your current votes are...
+- The options were recently changed, please revote, your current votes are...
+  Would you like to revote?
+- You are already subscribed, would you like to unsubscribe
 - Invalid email
-- User has not subscribed to the emailing list
+- You are not subscribed

-#### Successful messages:

-- Vote submited
-- Unsubscribed
-- Subcribed
-- Would you like to revote